 How Often Should I Check?

 Screening suggestions for cholesterol vary by sex.
 For women, the Canadian Cardiovascular Society recommends that cholesterol screening begin at age 50 or just after menopause, whichever comes first.
 For men, the recommended age to begin screening is age 40.
 For both sexes, family history and pre-existing conditions should be taken into account.
-If you have diabetes, high blood pressure, smoke regularly, are obese, or a family history of heart or inflammatory diseases, consider beginning your screening early.
+If you have diabetes, high blood pressure, smoke regularly, are obese, or have a family history of heart or inflammatory diseases, consider beginning your screening early.

 How are Tests for Cholesterol Conducted?